aleclearmind/restic-in-peace/README.md

 ```
 resticprofile -c ~/.config/backup/resticprofile.json --name <profile> mount /mount/point
 ```
+Sometimes the virtual filesystem is not properly unmounted.
+Calling the `mount` command again will unmount it.

-You might also want to restore files directly.
-First you need to find the snapshot you're interested in:
+If you want to restore files directly, you first need to find the snapshot that contains them
 ```
 resticprofile -c ~/.config/backup/resticprofile.json --name <profile> snapshots
 ```
 You can also use the special snapshot id `latest`.

-Use the `restore` command to extract some files (in this case, to `target_dir`)
+Use the `restore` command to extract some files
 ```
 resticprofile -c ~/.config/backup/resticprofile.json    \
     --name <profile> restore <snapshot_id>              \